talkable/talkable-docs/source/advanced_features/params_encryption.rst

 Site public encryption key
 --------------------------

-To get your unique site public encryption key, go to **All Site Settings → API integration → Public encryption key for email addresses**.
+To get your unique site public encryption key, go to **All Site Settings → Integrations → API integration → Public encryption key for email addresses**.

 Passing email as a GET parameter to Standalone Campaign
 -------------------------------------------------------